U.S. Fish and Wildlife Service

 About regional programs

-In each of these three program areas, eligibility for competitive grants is open to organizations and individuals worldwide.
+In each of these program areas, eligibility for competitive grants is open to organizations and individuals worldwide.
 Applicants can be public or private, and governmental or non-governmental.
 Most grants are to national and international wildlife organizations; zoological societies; conservation and development NGOs; and institutions of research and education.

 Applicants or project partners are normally expected to contribute cash or in-kind contributions to the project.
 Additionally, applicants from non-governmental organizations should include letters of support from the relevant local, regional, or national conservation authorities in the countries where the projects take place.